Service Intervals

 Create new interval Activate this checkbox if a new service interval shall be created once the set up service interval is finished.

-• You have created a service interval.
+You have successfully created a service interval.
 The following columns in the table are for summary purposes:

 Column Description